thesugarbowl/menu-updater/README.md

-# Sugarbowl Website
+# Sugarbowl Website & Menu Updater

-Website for the restaurant Sugarbowl.
+Website and Menu Updater for the restaurant Sugarbowl.